 NEUR 3914: History of addiction as a chronic, relapsing brain disease.
 Neurocircuitry and molecular basis of the brain affected by common drugs of abuse.
 Overview of the use, abuse, liability, and psychotherapeutic effects of drugs on humans.
 Common classes of drug abuse: alcohol, sedatives, tobacco/nicotine, opioids, cannabinoids, psychostimulants, psychedelics, steroids, anti-anxiety, antidepressants, and antipsychotics.
 Animal models in drug addiction studies.
 Current and future pharmacotherapeutics for drug addiction treatment and ethical considerations of treatments.
 Pre: 2025, 2026 (3H, 3C)

-NEUR 3984: Broad overview of neurological and psychological factors associated with military and war.
-Neuroscientific basis of mental resilience, cognitive enhancement, aggression and violence.
-Neurotechnological advances that shape soliders and warfare.
-Etiology and treatment of brain injuries sustained during war.
+NEUR 3944: Neurological and psychological factors associated with military and war.
+Neuroscientific basis of decision making, mental resilience, and cognitive enhancement.
+Etiology and treatment of brain injuries sustained during war including post-traumatic stress disorder, traumatic brain injury, and chemical warfare.
+Neurotechnological advances that shape soldiers and warfare.
 Ethical considerations of “militarization” of neuroscience.
 Pre: 2026 (3H, 3C)

 NEUR 4034: Common brain and Central Nervous System (CNS) disorders ranging from trauma to autism.
 Genetic, molecules and cellular changes in disease.
 Therapeutic implications and development of novel drugs.
 Challenges in drug discovery and implementation of personalized medicine.
 Ethical issues regarding genetic findings.
 Pre: 2026, 3044 (3H, 3C).

 NEUR 4044: Integration of methods and results from cutting-edge interdisciplinary neuroscience research; theoretical and practical issues when linking molecular/cellular structures and processes to higher-level neurological and psychological functions.
-Topics vary each semester and include the following: The Sexual Brain, Sense the World, Neuroplasticity, Neuroscience and the Mind, Neurodegenerative Diseases, and Stress and the Brain.
+Topics vary each semester and include the following: The Sexual Brain, Sense the World, Neuroplasticity, Neuroscience and the Mind, Neurodegenerative Diseases, Drugs and Disease, Rhythms of the Brain, and Stress and the Brain.
 Pre: 3044 or 3084 (3H, 3C).

 NEUR 4314: Concepts of classical, modern genetics and epigenetics as it relates to neuroscience.
 Practical applications including genome-wide association (GWAS), next-generation sequencing, epigenetics, genome editing and screening methods.
 Use of model organisms in neurogenetic disorders research.
 Relationship of genetics and its influences on theoretical and practical issues in neurological and neurodevelopmental disorders.
 Personalized medicine in neurodevelopmental and neurogenetic disorders.
 Pre: 3044 (3H, 3C).

 NEUR 4364: Concepts of language as distinctive human behavior and central to social life.
 Neural underpinnings of humans’ ability to speak and understand language.
 Neurologic processing of language comprehension and production in healthy and language-impaired individuals.
 Auditory and visual word recognition, reading, understanding speech, representation of word meaning, language production, and bilingualism.
 Neuroethology of communication and neurological disorders of communication: dyslexia, stuttering, and aphasia.
 Theoretical issues in language processing and converging evidence from different techniques and animal models addressing these issues.
-Pre: 2026 (3H, 3C)
+Pre: 3044 or 3084

 NEUR 4454: Neural processes related to reward, learning, reflection, delay of gratification, and social interaction.
 Clinical uses of neuroeconomics research techniques.
 Implications of neuroeconomics in economics, policy, law and business.
 Pre: NEUR 2026 or ECON 3104 (3H, 3C).